JillFerence/PanOSIS/README.md

 - Use converter.py to convert the generated RGB masks into class label masks so they can be better used in the image segmentation

 2) Segmentation
-- Run the generated dataset on unet-stdconv or unet-equiconv
+- Run the generated dataset on UNet from unet_stdconv or unet_equiconv

 ## License